This flash fiction appeared in Splickety’s Lightning Blog on December 7, 2015.

 Her brown eyes gleamed as she opened the door.
 It was the kind of place where my kids could drop by anytime for an ice cream bar, whether she was home or not.

 “Come on in.”
 She smiled.
 “Look what my boss gave me!”

 I stared at three grocery sacks of clothes.
 Boys’ clothes.
 I pulled them out, one by one.
 They were from Nordstrom’s and Gap.
 Almost new.
 Nathan’s size.
 Nathan’s colors.
 Warm but teenage cool.

 “She insisted I take them,” my neighbor said.
-“Her son outgrew everything and she wanted me to find someone who could use them.”
+“Her son outgrew everything and she wants me to find someone who can use them.”

 Her eyes sparkled.

-Then I showed them to Nathan.
-He tried them on—the flannel shirts, the jeans, the coat—everything fit perfectly.
+When I showed them to Nathan, he tried them on—the flannel shirts, the jeans, the coat—everything fit perfectly.
 I hadn’t seen him smile like that in a long time.

 Miracles really do happen.

-That Christmas we received our own happy ending.
-Just like the movies.
+That Christmas we received our own happy ending, just like in the movies.